MAKIZ/apiweatherapp/README.md

         $('#mintemp').html('<i class="fa fa-thermometer-half " aria-hidden="true"></i> ' + minTemp + '&deg');
         $('#maxtemp').html('<i class="fa fa-thermometer-full" aria-hidden="true"></i> ' + maxTemp + '&deg');
 ```

+This app is still work in progress and will keep on updating with new features once all the images and other quotes is finish.

+My Stretch goals
+- will add funny illustrations, gif's or quotes base on the weather condition
+- can change background base on the users settings